Mike Newton (American football)

-DeJuan Michael Newton (born November 11, 1987) is an American football safety who is currently a free agent.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2010.
-He played college football at Buffalo.
+DeJuan Michael Newton (born November 11, 1987) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Buffalo Bulls and was signed by the Indianapolis Colts as an undrafted free agent in 2010.

-Professional career

-Indianapolis Colts

-Newton was originally signed by the Indianapolis Colts as an undrafted free agent on April 30, 2010.
-He was waived on September 4, 2010, and signed to the Colts' practice squad on September 5.
+Newton was signed by the Indianapolis Colts as an undrafted free agent on April 30, 2010.
+He was waived on September 4, 2010, and signed to the Colts' practice squad on September 6.
 He was promoted to the Colts' active roster on October 5.
 He was waived/injured on August 28, 2011.
 He was released with an injury settlement on September 1.
 On February 9, 2012, Newton resigned with the Colts.